Last Updated on March 26, 2022 by Anne-Marie

 - Preheat oven to 400 degrees F.

 - Place sugar, lemon zest, and lavender in a food processor.
-Scrape seeds from vanilla bean into food processor.
+Scrape seeds from the vanilla bean into a food processor.
 Pulse until lavender is finely chopped.

-- Place beaten eggs, buttermilk, and then melted butter in a medium bowl.
+- Place the beaten eggs, buttermilk, and the melted butter in a medium bowl.
 Gently beat with a wire whisk until thoroughly combined.

-- Pour buttermilk mixture into sugar mixture and stir with wire whisk until completely combined.
+- Pour the buttermilk mixture into the sugar mixture.
+Stir with a wire whisk until completely combined.

-- Place prepared pie crust on a baking sheet.
-Pour the buttermilk pie batter into the pie crust.
+- Place the prepared pie crust on a baking sheet.
+Pour the pie filling into the pie crust.

-- Remove pie from oven and cool on countertop.
+- Remove the pie from the oven and cool on the countertop.
 Then refrigerate for 1-2 hours before serving.